Dr Gavin HymanSenior Lecturer

 Gavin Hyman's research explores the implications of contemporary continental philosophy and cultural theory for religious thought, and, conversely, explores the ways in which theology both contributes to and calls into question contemporary philosophical and cultural assumptions.His first book, The Predicament of Postmodern Theology (2001) explored the relationship between two antithetical forms of postmodern theology: 'radical orthodoxy' and 'nihilist textualism'.
 It also raised the scaffolding for a form of religious reflection which avoids both the absolutism of radical orthodoxy on the one hand and the relativism of nihilist textualism on the other.

-More recently, he has extended these explorations into the ethical and political arenas, and has recently published a book entitled Traversing the Middle: Ethics, Politics, Religion (2013).
+Subsequently, he extended these explorations into the ethical and political arenas, resulting in a book entitled Traversing the Middle: Ethics, Politics, Religion (2013).
 It engages with the work of those who have called for the “return of the metanarrative” or insisted on the necessity of the domain of the “universal” on specifically ethical and political grounds.
-They have argued that the psotmodern trajectory has led to a debilitating impasse when faced with the contemporary hegemony of global capitalism.
-Through detailed engagements with the work of Alain Badiou, Slavoj Žižek and John Milbank—as well as discussions of the work of Simon Critchley, Michael Hardt and Antonio Negri—the book argues that many contemporary thinkers merely invert the problems intrinsic to postmodernism and therefore do not effectively escape them.
-It argues that the ethical and political are best preserved and perpetuated through the negotiating of an ongoing tension between the domains of the universal, the particular and the singular.
+Negotiating between post-secular "univeralism" and postmodern "particularism", the book argues that the ethical and political are best preserved and perpetuated through the negotiating of an ongoing tension between the domains of the universal, the particular and the singular.
 To proceed thus would be to traverse the terrain of the middle—ethically, politically and religiously.

-He has also developed research interests in the cultural and philosophical history of atheism and secularism.
-In particular, he is interested in the epistemological shifts that created the conditions for the emergence of atheism and secularism in the early modern period.
+He has also developed research interests in the cultural and philosophical history of atheism, agnosticism and secularism.
+In particular, he is interested in the epistemological shifts that created the conditions for the emergence of atheism, agnosticism and secularism in the early modern period.
 He is also interested in exposing the hidden philosophical (and often religious) presuppositions underlying contemporary manifestations of atheism.
-He has contributed to The Cambridge Companion to Atheism, has written A Short History of Atheism (2010) and has co-edited Confronting Secularism in Europe and India (2014).
+He has contributed to The Cambridge Companion to Atheism, written A Short History of Atheism (2010) and co-edited Confronting Secularism in Europe and India (2014) and Agnosticism: Explorations in Philosophy and Religious Thought (2020).

 Continental philosophy and religious thought, especially debates in contemporary theology between 'radical orthodoxy' and 'secular theology'; the dialectical tradition in philosophy and theology (Hegel and post-Hegelian thinkers such as Gillian Rose, Charles Taylor, Rowan Williams and Slavoj Zizek); religion and psychoanalytic thought (especially in the work of Freud and Michel de Certeau); religion and political thought, particularly the origins and development of the Christian Socialist tradition; the philosophical and cultural history of atheism and secularism; contemporary debates on the nature of atheism and secularism.